Diffuse scattering in metallic tin polymorphs: Results and Discussion

 \section{Results and Discussion}

-The calculated dispersion relations for $\beta$-tin along high symmetry directions as obtained in LDA and PBEsol are compared to experimental results from IXS and to previously published results \cite{ivanov_jpf_1987, rowe_prl_1965,price_prsla_1967} in Fig. \ref{fig:b-tin_dispersion}.
+Phonon dispersion relations for $\beta$-tin along selected high symmetry directions as obtained from LDA and PBEsol calculations are presented in Fig. \ref{fig:b-tin_dispersion} and compared to experimental results from IXS and to previously published results \cite{ivanov_jpf_1987, rowe_prl_1965,price_prsla_1967}.
 Both experimental and calculated dispersion relations show several anomalies, due to the complex electronic structure with long range force constants and the interplay of electrons and phonons.
 Some anomalies are indicated in Fig. \ref{fig:b-tin_dispersion}.
 The influence of the applied sum rule on the phonon branches and the anomalies was carefully tested.
 The transformation was found to have minimal impact on the optical branches and the anomalies, but created an artefact close to the M point, labelled G in Fig \ref{fig:b-tin_dispersion}.
 Despite the fact that the lattice constants within the LDA are underestimated by the calculation, we note a good agreement for the acoustic phonon branches and the phonon anomalies.
 The dispersion relations are in close agreement with previous calculations by Pavone et al. \cite{pavone_prb_1998}.
 Some of the experimentally observed anomalies are better reproduced by the present calculation.
 In particular the anomalies labelled A - F are more accurately described.
 The highest energy optical mode shows several anomalies in both experiment and our calculation whereas the same branch is almost completely flat in the previous calculation.
-The anomalies are in fact sensitive to the Fermi surface which is described more accurate in the present calculation due to a finer k-point sampling and a smaller smearing width of the occupancies.
+The anomalies are in fact sensitive to the Fermi surface which is described more accurately in the present calculation due to a finer k-point sampling and a smaller smearing width of the occupancies.
 We are therefore confident that the present calculation accounts sufficiently well for the electron-ion interaction.
 We note a slight over-estimation of the highest optical branch and a slight underestimation of the transverse acoustic branch in the $\Gamma$-H-M direction - the intersection of two equivalent mirror planes.
 A phonon with wave vector in this direction is purely longitudinal or transverse and the transverse modes are doubly degenerate.
 The acoustic $\Delta_4$ branch along the $\Gamma$-X direction (see Fig. \ref{fig:b-tin_dispersion}) is slightly softer than experimentally observed.
-This may be an artefact due to the acoustic sum rule violation and correction.
-The reproducibility of the the optical phonon branches is improved in the PBEsol calculation but the acoustic branch along $\Gamma$-H-M and the acoustic $\Delta_4$ branch along $\Gamma$-X are significantly softer.
-The discrepancy in the $\Delta_4$ branch may again be related to the acoustic sum rule violation and correction, whereas the difference in the acoustic branch along $\Gamma$-H-M is related to the different approximation in the exchange and correlation functional.
-The shape of the phonon anomalies are, however, well described in both approximations.
-In the following the results of the LDA calculation were used because this study focuses on the low energy phonons.
+The reproducibility of the optical phonon branches is improved in the PBEsol calculation but the acoustic branch along $\Gamma$-H-M and the acoustic $\Delta_4$ branch along $\Gamma$-X are significantly softer.
+The low-energy branches are particular sensitive to numerical and physical errors in \textit{ab initio} lattice dynamics calculations.
+The case of tin is in particular difficult due to the complex electronic structure and soft character of its crystalline form.
+Despite the fact that the calculations are not exact, we note a good agreement in the shape of the phonon anomalies in both approximations.
+In the following the results of the LDA calculation were used because this study focuses on the low-energy phonons.